damianSwieboda/js-scrapper/README.md

 ```
 Replace [options] with any of the following flags and <URL> with the URL of the website you want to scrape:

-- --disable-custom-headers: Disable custom headers for fetching HTML.
+- --disable-custom-headers: By default, custom headers are enabled.
+Use this flag to disable them, potentially altering the scraping results.
-- --max-page-size-in-megabytes <value>: Set the maximum page size in megabytes (default is 15 MB).
+- --max-page-size-in-megabytes <value>: Sets a limit on the page size in megabytes for fetching HTML content (default is 15 MB).
+Accepts both integers and floats.
 - --verbose: Enable detailed output for debugging purposes.
+- --help: Provides usage instructions and details about available options for running the application.

 Example usage:
 ```bash
 node main.js --max-page-size-in-megabytes 5 https://www.example.com/